itahTamar/Tables/README.md

-This project is for home list tables.
+This project is for all kinds of list tables.